Banking Images

 • Confirm a physical check, deposit slip or statement in just a few clicks.

-• Provide the end user with a quick review of any physical document related to their finances.
+• Provide the customer with a quick review of any physical document related to their finances

-While the technical documentation in the API specs section describes the endpoints (or ways to call the API with different parameters to execute different actions), the following provides a simplified list of use cases for the Banking Images API.
+While the technical documentation in the API Specs section describes the endpoints (or ways to call the API with different parameters to execute different actions), the following provides a simplified list of use cases for Banking Image Service:

-Get (retrieve) image list: Data is returned for a set of available images based on query parameters, including:
+GET (Retrieve) Image List: Data is returned for a set of available images based on query parameters:

 • Account: Checking, savings, etc.